 In addition to alcohol, for more than a decade ACEM members have simultaneously expressed concern about methamphetamine's impact in the acute health system, particularly in the EDs where they work.
 In 2015, to better understand these concerns the College explored ED staff perceptions of recent trends in AOD related ED presentations.
-Seventy-two per centii of Australian Directors of Emergency Medicine (DEMs) reported a perception that amphetamine-type stimulant (ATS) ED presentations increased between 2014 and 2015, and more than half of DEMsiii identified rising ATS ED presentations as an emerging trend.5 ii 58 Australian DEMs and eight New Zealand DEMs responded; 72% cf. 14% in New Zealand.
+Seventy-two per centii of Australian Directors of Emergency Medicine (DEMs) reported a perception that amphetamine-type stimulant (ATS) ED presentations increased between 2014 and 2015, and more than half of DEMsiii identified rising ATS ED presentations as an emerging trend.5 i With the exception of 2015.